ietf-wg-cellar/matroska-specification/notes.md

 ### Matroska Ticks

-For such elements, the timestamp value is stored directly in nanoseconds.
+The timestamp value is stored directly in nanoseconds.

 The elements storing values in Matroska Ticks/nanoseconds are: